seds-gazileri/seds514-project-01/TEST_REPORT.md

 - Ensuring all decision rules work correctly

 **Final Coverage (BVT + ECT + DTT):**
-- Branch Coverage: 96% (no change - already complete)
+- Branch Coverage: 96% (no change from ECT - already complete)
-- Line Coverage: 97% (no change - already complete)
+- Line Coverage: 97% (no change from ECT - already complete)

+**Note:** DTT provided no coverage increase but added **confidence through testing the same branches with different scenarios** (e.g., Feb 28 tested with years 2000, 2024, 2100, 2019 to verify leap year logic works for all types, not just one case).

 ---